iogbole/israelo/_posts/2021-02-17-kids-who-code.md

 <b> Capitalise on their passion </b>

-My eight year old loves cooking, so we tend to tailor our lesson activities and exercises on cooking, baking,  restaurant...themes.
+My eight year old loves cooking, so we tend to tailor our lesson activities and exercises on cooking, baking, restaurant themes.
 It's important that they enjoy the process.
 Relate the coding lessons to one or more areas of their interests.
-Similarly, my five-year-old is in interested in space subjects - so we create animations and stories about the galaxy, rocket ships and similar themes.
+Similarly, my five-year-old is interested in space subjects - so we create animations and stories about the galaxy, rocket ships and similar themes.

 <b> Get the right tools </b>